shengkedeguowang/IAQD-Reproducible-2026/README.md

 ## Retained layout

-- `paper/` — the single retained manuscript source for AQD/IAQD analysis.
 - `src/` — AQD and IAQD protocol, quantum-core, security, and resource code.
 - `experiments/` — fixed-parameter drivers for the retained analyses.
 - `prism/` and `tools/` — DTMC/MDP models and PRISM runner.